interferenc/breweries/src/services/http/README.md

 ## Set query string

 The `setQuery` function can be used to add query string variables to a `Request` object.
-This function does not mutate the original request.
+This function does not mutate the original `Request`.

 ```ts
 import { setQuery, getRequest } from '@/services/http';